-Russian Tankers Smuggled Oil To N. Korea But Trump Calls Out China, Fake News Reaches Proposal for U.N.
+Russian Tankers Allegedly Smuggled Oil To N. Korea, But Trump Calls Out China

 The deputy director of the tank’s owner Yarolslav Guk spoke with Reuters and said that it would be a “complete madness” to do that because it’s very “dangerous.”
 They did not comment on the second interview.

-Additionally, two other Russian flagged tankers made similar routes during October and November while switching off their transponders so no shipping data was showed.
+Additionally, two other Russian flagged tankers made similar routes during October and November while switching off their transponders so that no shipping data was showed.

 Even with sources and data reports, Trump is still persistent to punish China as the United States has submitted a list of ships to ban to the United Nations Security Council.

-The U.N. has not concluded on blacklisting the ships on the U.S. proposal which were accused of “conducting illegal ship-to-ship transfers of refined petroleum products to North Korean vessels.”
+The U.N. has not concluded on blacklisting the ships on the U.S. proposal that are accused of “conducting illegal ship-to-ship transfers of refined petroleum products to North Korean vessels.”

 SUGGESTED READING: